AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-A function is said to be a *traversal function* if the result type of the function is an anonymous access-to-object type, the function has at least one formal parameter, and the function's first parameter is of an access type [redundant:, either named or anonymous].
+A function is said to be a *traversal function* if the result type of the function is an anonymous access-to-object type, the function has at least one formal parameter, and the function's first parameter is of an access type [redundant: , either named or anonymous].
 The first parameter of the function is called the *traversed* parameter.
 [Redundant: We will see later that if a traversal function yields a non-null result, then that result is "reachable" from the